 What I’m trying to say is…

-no one cares about your ‘flaws’ except you.
+no one cares about what you look like except you.

 As a photographer, I can’t magically produce photos of you that you will love if you don’t love (or at least practice neutrality towards) yourself first.
 If you don’t like your legs/arms/belly/chin/insert body part here in that photo your friend or partner took, chances are you’re not going to like them in the photos I take either.
 And no, I can’t Photoshop you.

-So how can you love your pregnancy or post-partum pictures if you don’t love yourself?
+So how can you love your pregnancy or post-partum pictures if you don’t love how you look?

 The stats are there.
-In a society where one in 5 adults in the UK say they have felt shame because of their body image in the last year, it is more than likely you’ve found it hard to love yourself at one time or another.
+In a society where one in 5 adults in the UK say they have felt shame because of their body image in the last year, it is more than likely you’ve found it hard to love your body at one time or another.

 Now, I’m not saying we all need to love our bodies.
 That is a big ask, and for some, it is impossible.
 What I would like to suggest is body neutrality, or body acceptance without pressure.